 Physician and philanthropist Dr William Oliver gave his name to both a currency and a cracker.
 Oliver invented the Bath Oliver, a savoury hard cracker often paired with cheese, in 1750.
 When Oliver died, he left £100, a sack of flour and his secret formula to his coachman, who subsequently set up a shop on Green Street and became rich on the proceeds.
 Launched in 2011, Bath’s very own currency, used as a coupon to receive discounts at local businesses, is also called the Bath Oliver, although it is no longer commonly used.

 9. Farmers’ Market Pioneers

-Bath hosted the first ever farmers’ market in 1987.
-A regular farmers’ market can still be found at Green Park Station on Saturday mornings.
+Bath hosted the first UK farmers’ market in 1997.
+A regular market can still be found at Green Park Station on Saturday mornings.
 At Bath Farmers’ Market, you will find quality, fresh, seasonal produce at a fair price.
 The goods are sold directly by the people who produce them, and everything usually comes from within a 40-mile radius of Bath.

 10. Bath Rocks

 Curt Smith, co-founding member of pop rock band Tears for Fears, grew up in Bath on the Snow Hill council estate, which was the subject of his track Snow Hill.
 The band set up a recording studio in the village of Beckington, between Bath and Frome, where they recorded their album Songs from the Big Chair, their best-selling album to date.
 The studio was also used by artists including Van Morrison, The Pretenders, The Smiths and Annie Lennox.